mozilla/learning-networks/clubs/difficult-discussions/content.md

 ![image alt text](PASECircleLogo.png "PASE logo")

-by Partnership for After School Education (PASE)
+*This Mozilla Club guide was created by Mozilla Clubs and Partnership for After School Education (PASE)*

 ##About